 Now we see how the stifled rage of this situation was felt all over, not just by a researcher returning to his ‘home town’, whatever that means, and messily trying to make sense of it, but by everyone.

 I ‘toured’ the book, for want of a better word, it sounds ridiculous.
 I received uncomfortable reactions.
-Then in Durham, at the Anthropology of Britain conference, I was told that a community group and some supportive Anthropologists were ‘furious’ with the book.
+Then in Durham, at the Anthropology of Britain conference, I was told that an Anthropologist – one with interests in a particular Todmorden community group – was ‘furious’ with the book.

 Welcome then, all of you, to rage.
 I sometimes wonder whether I should have done a nice little neat number and got a nice little neat academic position.

-But I also sometimes wonder whether I should have opened the book with the following sentence: ‘This is a full declaration of class war’.
+But I also sometimes wonder if I should have opened the book with the following sentence: ‘This is a full declaration of class war’.

 But I can’t inhabit that.
 It sounds ridiculous.
 It feels ridiculous.
 We all live among the smashed fragments, the broken middle.